pwnjack/gulpfile-bower/README.md

     bower install magnific-popup

 When you are done choosing and downloading your packages, simply set them as dependencies in your bower.json file (see the example file for reference).

-Then define your project's libraries and dependencies inside the bower.json file (I wrote some example libraries, obviously feel free to add your own).
+I wrote some example libraries, obviously feel free to add your own.

 If your desired package haven't a dedicated bower.json file create one or you can use the "overrides" parameter in your bower.json file to tell the program which file to grab as "main" (like I did with "modernizr.js" and some other examples).

 Now your environment is ready.